 Town Manager's Statement - This funding would be used to fund site preparation activities to prepare the property on Nourse Street as the site of the Town's future cemetery.
 The current request for funds builds upon past requests for survey, clearing and preparing an entrance.
 This work is being performed gradually so that the area will be ready as the current cemetery nears capacity.
+The Town has set aside funds in a capital stabilization fund for this purpose and this appropriation seeks to transfer funds from the capital stabilization fund.
+This article requires a 2/3rd vote.

-ARTICLE 29: Sandra Pond Dam Emergency Action Plan (Conservation Commission/DPW)

-To see if the Town will vote to transfer from free cash and appropriate the sum of Twenty Three Thousand Dollars (\$23,000) or such other amount as Town Meeting may approve for the purpose of developing emergency action plans for the Sandra Pond Dams, or take any other action thereon.
+ARTICLE 31: Sandra Pond Dam Emergency Action Plan (Conservation Commission/DPW) To see if the Town will vote to transfer from free cash and appropriate the sum of Twenty Three Thousand Dollars (\$23,000) or such other amount as Town Meeting may approve for the purpose of developing emergency action plans for the Sandra Pond Dams, or take any other action thereon.

 Town Manager's Statement - This request is related to developing an emergency action plan for the two Sandra Pond dams.
 These are necessary to address findings and regulations from the Office of Dam Safety.
 The Plans will include modeling that will provide an action plan in the case of dam failure.
+This article is a simple majority vote.

-ARTICLE 30: E. Main Street to Lyman Street Trail Construction and Easement Survey (Bicycle and Pedestrian Advisory Committee)
+ARTICLE 32: E. Main Street to Lyman Street Trail Construction and Easement Survey (Bicycle and Pedestrian Advisory Committee)